greetclammy/adapt-to-current-view/README.md

 ## 🖼️ Optional CSS snippet to hide border under _Underline_ tabs

 For a cleaner look.
+Shown in the screenshot above.
 Best paired with _Workspace borders_ toggled OFF in _Minimal Theme Settings_.

 <details>
   <summary>CSS snippet</summary>